" Soukis's high energy and versatility with the strings makes him a dangerous man."

 Gig Length: 60 - 180 minutes

-Spiced with funky grooves, shuffle beats and rock elements, enlivened with European style and the freshness of Mediterranean breezes.
+Spiros Soukis, guitarist/singer/songwriter, creates tunes that are spiced with funky grooves, shuffle beats and rock elements enlivened with European style and the freshness of Mediterranean breezes.

 1. Before You accuse me (Eric Clapton)